-- 1. Must ensure that the final annual budget is posted to the website, as required. - Should provide further transparency by posting comprehensive budget-toactual results on the website and in a website location easy to access by the public. - 3.
+- 1. Must ensure that the final annual budget is posted to the website, as required. - 2.
+Should provide further transparency by posting budget-to-actual results in a website location easy to access by the public. - 3.
 Must ensure a comprehensive property tax report card is posted to the website that accurately reflects the District's financial status, as required. - 4.
-Should prepare and post a multiyear financial plan to the website to help residents, taxpayers and the public see the impact of fiscal decisions. - 5.
-Should post CAP to the website in a transparent location.
+Should post the multiyear financial plan to the website to help residents, taxpayers and the public see the impact of fiscal decisions. - 5.
+Should post CAP to the website in a transparent location and specify who is responsible for implementing an audit's corrective action in its adopted plan.